do-me/long-context-prompting-talk/README.md

 ## Example Use Case

 The European Commission wants to reduce the "reporting burden" (https://commission.europa.eu/system/files/2023-10/Factsheet_CWP_Burdens_10.pdf) by 25%.
-We at the Knowledge Centre on Earth Observation believe that Earth Observaion can contribute especially to this bullet:
+Earth Observaion can contribute especially to this bullet:

 > To revise the Regulation on European statistics, aimed at reducing the number of surveys and increasing the use of automated and simplified processes, which will bring cost savings – including for